 Felicity Hand is senior lecturer in the English Department of the Autonomous University of Barcelona.
 She teaches post-colonial literature and history and culture of Britain and the US.
 Her research is focussed mainly on the South Asian diaspora, especially in the South West Indian Ocean.
-Felicity is currently the head of the research project funded by the Ministry of Economy and Competitiveness, The Aesthetics of Remembering: Empathy, Identification, Mourning (FFI2015-63739-P).
-She is also editor of the new electronic journal Indi@logs.
+Felicity is currently the head of the research project funded by the Ministry of Science, Innovation and Universities, Rhizomatic Communities: Myths of belonging in the Indian Ocean World (PGC2018-095648-B-100).
+She is also editor of the electronic journal Indi@logs.
 Spanish Journal of India Studies

 Isabel Alonso Breto